26th Annual OCEANS OF RHYTHM FESTIVAL

-Venue: The Great Lawn Stage, on the boardwalk, near 10 Ocean Ave and Pier Village
+Venue: The Great Lawn - 10 Ocean Ave, Long Branch, near Pier Village

 Artists: YAKAR ROOTS AND RHYTHMS from Senegal, West Africa, OCEANS OF RHYTHM ENSEMBLE, SISTAH MAFALDA, I SPEAK DJEMBE, SEKOU BALOMBA (African Reggae), GROOVES & HIPHOP; FRUITHOOPGYPSY...